 As Toastmasters we are blessed to have a variety of projects to keep us growing in our communication and leadership skills.
-Our marketing focus this year will be on membership growth, mentoring, retention and building new clubs so more people in our District can benefit from Toastmasters.
-To assist you in these areas, check out the Marketing Incentives page for the incentives we are offering in the second half of the Toastmasters year.
+Our marketing focus this year will be on membership growth, mentoring, retention, and building new clubs so more people in our District can benefit from Toastmasters.
+To assist you in these areas, check out the Marketing Incentives page for the incentives we are offering in the first half of the Toastmasters year.

 Coaching a Club

 Currently over one-third of the clubs in District 13 have 12 members or less, qualifying them to request a Club Coach.
 Some may just be in a down swing in membership and will have their numbers up on their own in short order.
 Others could use some assistance from an experienced Toastmaster.
 If you are a struggling club, please consider the Club Coach program.
 Not sure if your club could use a coach?
 Why not download the January 2009 Toastmaster magazine article “What’s the Scoop on Your Group?” for a self-analysis by your members!